 Definition

 The total net revenue a company can expect from a single customer account over the entire duration of the relationship.
 LTV is often calculated as average revenue per user multiplied by gross margin multiplied by average customer lifespan.
+David Skok's guide to LTV and CAC explains why the LTV:CAC ratio is the single most important metric for SaaS unit economics.
 PMs use LTV to justify acquisition spending, inform pricing decisions, and prioritize retention over raw growth when appropriate.

 Why It Matters for Product Managers